About AoE

 ATA over Ethernet or AoE is relatively new protocol, witch is descriped as “puts ATA disk commands directly into Ethernet frames”.
 Ethernet frames are non-routable, which provides inherent security (According to Coraid Inc.).

 What it basically does is putting block devices directly on the network, without the TCP overhead, making the remote devices accesable as local devices.
-Coraid Inc. makes hardware devices called “Coraid EtherDrive Storage Blades” but they have been kind enough to
+Coraid Inc. makes hardware devices called “Coraid EtherDrive Storage Blades” but they have been kind enough to release their software under the GPL, including drivers for Linux (included in the standard kernel tree from version 2.6.11) and FreeBSD, userspace tools and not least a software only server, enabling you to export whatever block devices you have via AoE.

 Install the software

 I have created ebuilds to do the installation in Gentoo Linux.
-The overlay is currently available as http://hilli.dk/files/aoe-overlay.tar.gz.
+The overlay is currently available as /files/aoe-overlay.tar.gz.
 Download this, extract it to a suiting directory (i.e. /usr/local/portage/aoe-overlay) and add this directory to the PORTDIR_OVERLAY variable in /etc/make.conf indigenerics.com.

 The server